phil1000/Quiz/README.txt

 	PLAYER 	- java -Djava.security.policy=securityPolicy.txt QuizServerPlayerClient

-The security policy file needs to be located in same directory as the executables and is called securityPolicy.txt The game data is persisted within quizzes.txt, which is also located within the same directory
+The security policy file needs to be located in same directory as the executables and is called securityPolicy.txt

+The game data is persisted within quizzes.txt, which is also located within the same directory - If you want to start a new quiz session from scratch i.e. initialise all id's a delete all existing quizzes then delete quizzes.txt

 The above programs do not take input parameters and the only property file is the security policy file